2024-12-16

 2TB | $9.99/mo |

-iCloud is also integrated with Photos (was iPhoto), and lets you store your "Photo Streams" in the cloud.
-There are three related iCloud services for photos:
+iCloud is also integrated with Photos (was iPhoto), and lets you store your photos in the cloud.
+There are two related iCloud services for photos:

 Shared Albums are different: you can add other photos from the Photos app to the shared streams.
 Although these photos do not count against your iCloud storage quota, Apple has set various limits on iCloud shared album usage: the main one is that each Shared Photo Album can contain 5000 photos or videos, and you can have 100 streams.